 No new students at UW in Seattle this spring

-The University of Washington has taken the drastic measure of closing its doors to new students who want to start classes in the spring.
+UW has taken the drastic measure of closing its doors to new students who want to start in the spring.
 The move is in response to budget cuts and overenrollment.

 Seattle Times higher education reporter